JAGVU09/environmental_monitoring_dashboard/README.md

 Schedule (through 6/16/2022)
 1. Get the Data (COMPLETE sort of.)
 2. Clean & Explore the Data (6/2/2022)
+  2.a.
+Figure out how to Import the floorplan with a CRS -- Done I think.
+  2.b.
+Pivot data for site locations
+  2.c.
+Do some EDA for trending data.
+Add annotations for limits 2.d.
+Add buttons to sampling sites to take you to trending data for site 2.e. ???
 3. Create Presentation (6/7/2022)
 4. Internal Demos (6/11/2022)
 5. Demo Day (6/16/2022)